-We have incurred significant legal, accounting, insurance, and other expenses as a public company, which we expect to further increase because we are no longer an "emerging growth company".
+We have incurred significant legal, accounting, insurance, and other expenses as a public company, which we expect to further increase.
 The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the Nasdaq Global Select Market and other applicable securities rules and regulations impose various requirements on public companies.
 Our management and other personnel devote a substantial amount of time to compliance with these requirements.
 These rules and regulations contribute to increased legal and financial compliance costs and make some activities more time-consuming and costly.

-As a result of being a public company, we are obligated to develop and maintain proper and effective internal controls over financial reporting, and any failure to maintain the adequacy of these internal controls may adversely affect investor confidence in our company and, as a result, the value of our Class A common stock.
+We are obligated to develop and maintain proper and effective internal controls over financial reporting, and any failure to maintain the adequacy of these internal controls may adversely affect investor confidence in our company and, as a result, the value of our Class A common stock.

-We are required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for the fiscal year ending December 31, 2021.
+We are required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting on an annual basis.
 This assessment will need to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
 In addition, our independent registered public accounting firm is required to attest to the effectiveness of our internal control over financial reporting.
 Our compliance with Section 404 requires that we incur substantial expenses and expend significant management efforts.
 We have hired, and need to continue to hire, additional accounting and financial staff with appropriate public company experience and technical accounting knowledge to comply with Section 404.

 During the evaluation and testing process of our internal controls in future years, if we identify one or more material weaknesses in our internal control over financial reporting is effective.
 We cannot assure you that there will not be material weaknesses in our internal control over financial reporting in the future.
 Any failure to maintain internal control over financial reporting could severely inhibit our ability to accurately report our financial condition or results of operations.
-If we are unable to conclude that our internal control over financial reporting is effective, or if our independent registered public accounting firm determines we have a material weakness in our internal control over financial reporting, we could lose investor confidence in the accuracy and completeness of our financial reports, the market price of our Class A common stock could decline, and we could be subject to sanctions or investigations by the SEC or other regulatory authorities.
+If we are unable to conclude that our internal control over financial reporting firm determines we have a material weakness in our internal control over financial condition or results of our financial reports, the market price of our control over financial reporting, we could lose investor confidence in the accuracy and completeness of our financial reports, the market price of our Class A common stock could decline, and we could be subject to sanctions or investigations by the SEC or other regulatory authorities.
 Failure to remedy any material weakness in our internal control over financial reporting, or to implement or maintain other effective control systems required of public companies, could also restrict our future access to the capital markets.